-Outside of PIMF, Sal is also the Education & Operations Assistant at the Lansing Symphony Orchestra in Lansing, MI.
+Outside of PIMF, Sal is also the Education & Operations Manager at the Lansing Symphony Orchestra in Lansing, MI.
 Ever since beginning to play the flute at 8 years old, Sal has had a passion for music and its performance.

 During his 6-year tenure as PIMF Director of Student Information, Shane has overseen the conversion from a paper student record system to a digital student information database.
 These changes have allowed students more access to customize their camp experience and streamline communications between faculty from all of the different programs offered at PIMF.

 In conjunction with his role at PIMF, Shane is a business consultant for Apple and holds a Bachelor’s degree in psychology from Stockton University.
 In his spare time, he enjoys playing the piano or drums and traveling with his wife, Sophie.